Recently Built, Purchased, or Expanded Your Building?

 What is a cost segregation study?

-A cost segregation study can be performed for buildings that have been acquired, constructed, expanded or updated since 1990.
+A cost segregation study can be performed for buildings that have been acquired, constructed, expanded, or updated.
 These types of buildings offer the greatest potential for savings:

 - Industrial and manufacturing facilities